Ryo-N7/Ryo-N7.github.io/_posts/2018-01-12-japan-postwar-economic-recovery.md

 tags: [japan, ggplot2, gganimate, tweenr, highcharter, economics]
 ---

 In this blog post I weave in `gganimate`, `tweenr`, and `highcharter` plots while exploring the American policies that aided Japan's postwar economic miracle!
 Back in college, I wrote a paper on this subject for my United States Economic History class.
-We were supposed to include a few tables and graphs in our paper and, as this was a year before I learned about R (in my Econometrics class), everything was stored and created in Excel.
-More than a year ago, I went back and recreated the graphs using ggplot2 for some easy practice and now I'm going another level higher by implementing `gganimate`, `tweenr`, and `highcharter` into my plots!
+We were supposed to include a few tables and graphs in our paper and, as this was a year before I learned about `R`, everything was done in `Excel`.
+More than a year ago, I went back and recreated the graphs using `ggplot2` for some easy practice and now I'm going another level higher by implementing `gganimate`, `tweenr`, and `highcharter` into my plots!

 There won't be a lot of code as other posts as I didn't have to do much data munging for this mini-project.
-I tried to summarize/shorten the gist of my paper but even then, if you don't like history and just want to see how to do the animations, go ahead but you'll be missing a lot of the context!
-I've included references and also a "Further Reading" section at the end as my original (undergraduate) paper is by no means a comprehensive survey of the economic and political events in the postwar period (especially as my focus was on the American policies).
+I tried to summarize/shorten the gist of my paper but even then, if you don't like history and just want to see how to do animated/interactive graphs, go ahead but you'll be missing a lot of the context!
+I've included references and also a `Further Reading` section at the end as my original (**undergraduate**) paper is by no means a comprehensive survey of the economic and political events in the postwar period (especially as my focus was on the American policies).

 Postwar Japan and the Korean War
 --------------------------------